Mantra (actor): Audio series and podcasts

 Mantra's MnM talkies is the audio wing of his production house MantraMugdh Productions.
 MnM Talkies specialises in audio dramas and has many shows varying from romance, drama, action, thriller to horror.
 Some of his shows include Kaali Awaazei, Love In The Time Of Corona, and Mine n Yours, Bhaskar Bose and Virus 2062.

 He directed the detective thriller audio series Bhaskar Bose for the Spotify original, where he depicts the role of protagonist Bhaskar Bose.
 In 2020, Kaali Awaazein, a fictional 10-episode horror audio web series on Amazon's Audible Suno, was written and directed by Mantra, where Amitabh Bachchan gave his voice.
 Kaali Awaazein was presented by Amitabh Bachchan in January 2020.

 In March 2021, Mantra directed a new Spotify Original podcast, I Hear You, a paranormal audio series featuring Aahana Kumra, who plays a Delhi based detective Priyamvada Parmar.
 He directed another Spotify original, Darr Ka Raaz with Dr. Phobia, a psychological horror starring Rajesh Khera and Riya Deepsi, released in April 2021.

-MnM talkies produced Virus 2062, a Spotify India's audio thriller voiced by Ali Fazal and Richa Chadha.
+MnM talkies produced Virus 2062, a Spotify India audio thriller voiced by Ali Fazal and Richa Chadha.
 It was directed by Mantra, which was released in September 2021.